orcfax/docs/docs/intro.md

 packages for the entire oracle publication workflow.
 This allows Orcfax users to "trust but verify" that Orcfax is delivering authentic and accurate data.

-The Orcfax solution has launched by offering currency price-pair feeds but will expand to report on diverse types of other real-world facts as oracle use cases, and their importance beyond blockchain domains, becomes more important to society at large.
+The Orcfax solution has launched by offering current exchange rate feeds but will expand to report on diverse types of other real-world facts as oracle use cases, and their importance beyond blockchain domains, becomes more important to society at large.

 [oracle-1]: oracle-basics#what-is-an-oracle